John E. Wool: Staying on with the U.S. Army

 An orphan with little formal education, Wool remained in the military service and was promoted to colonel and Inspector General of the Army on April 29, 1816.
 He was sent to Europe in 1832 to observe foreign military organizations and operations.
 He also participated in the removal of the Cherokee from Georgia and Tennessee in the 1830s.
-As part of this effort, he established Fort Butler at present-day Murphy, North Carolina as the eastern headquarters of the military removal of the Cherokee.
+As part of this effort, he established Fort Butler at present-day Murphy, North Carolina, as the eastern headquarters of the military removal of the Cherokee.
 In 1841, Wool was promoted to brigadier general in the U.S. Army and years later in 1847 made commander of the Department of the East.

 Mexican–American War and Oregon

 He was assigned command of the Center Division and led the Chihuahuan Expedition, which resulted in the capture of Saltillo.
 After leading his troops 900 miles from San Antonio, Texas, he joined General Zachary Taylor at the Battle of Buena Vista.
 Wool's leadership was recognized with a Congressional sword, a vote of thanks, and the brevet of major general.
 After the battle, he commanded the occupation forces of northern Mexico.

-He commanded both the Department of the East and the Department of the Pacific after of the war.
+He commanded both the Department of the East and the Department of the Pacific after the war.
 The first he would command in 1847–1854 and again in 1857–1860; the second he would command in 1854–1857.
-While in the East, on August 15th, 1848 General Wool laid the cornerstone for the city hospital at Troy, (which later became known as St. Mary's Hospital).
+While in the East, on August 15, 1848, General Wool laid the cornerstone for the city hospital at Troy, (which later became known as St. Mary's Hospital).

 While in charge of the U.S. Army Department of the Pacific, General Wool contributed extensively to the settling of the Indian Wars in Oregon, especially the Rogue River Indian War.
 He came into the conflict late, after the Oregon territorial government was formed and the Volunteer Militias had committed many acts of genocide against the tribes in southwestern Oregon Territory (including present-day Washington).
 Based in California, General Wool wrote to local papers with his opinions of the Oregon situation.
 Generally he defended the Indian tribes and condemned the acts of the militias.
 The federal government decided to undertake Indian removal to reservations in order to allow their lands to be taken by the settlers, and Wool was to carry it out.
 Wool wrote to the Territorial Governor Isaac Stevens about the conflicts: